 The brand launched another study resulting in a score high enough to launch the campaign in Spain and Italy as well.
 As a result, the brand experienced a 9% increase in sales during its airing on a global scale.

 In the third story, a fashion and perfume company was thinking about launching a premium version of one of their star products without removing the original one from stores, in order to take advantage of the success attained by the latter.
 The brand launched an Advertisement Pre-test study to predict how consumers would respond to the launch and if they were willing to pay a 25% price increase for it.

-The results lead to a relaunch of the product with its original name and identity but communicating the new formula, packaging and design as an evolution.
+The results lead to a relaunch of the product with its original name and identity but communicate the new formula, packaging, and design as an evolution.
 By year’s end, product sales had increased by 15% in comparison to the year before.